Two Koreas, UN Command wrap up first talks on disarming border

 They began removing land mines in several small areas this month and will build roads for a pilot project set for April to excavate the remains of soldiers missing from the Korean War.

-Both sides will also withdraw all firearms from a Joint Security Area (JSA) at Panmunjom, cut to 35 each the numbers of personnel stationed there and share information on surveillance equipment.
+Both sides also plan to withdraw all firearms from a Joint Security Area at Panmunjom, cut to 35 each the numbers of personnel stationed there and share information on surveillance equipment.

-The measures would transform the border into a "place of peace and reconciliation," the ministry has said.

-(Reporting by Hyonhee Shin; Additional reporting by Joyce Lee; Editing by Stephen Coates and Clarence Fernandez)
+(Reporting by Hyonhee Shin; additional reporting by Joyce Lee in Seoul and David Brunnstrom in Washington; Editing by Clarence Fernandez and Sandra Maler)